dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.md

 - [workspace/file/line history](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#current-line-blame-)

+# Quickstart

+To start using Dendron, please go to [[quickstart | dendron.quickstart]]

 # Legend
 - 🚧 these features are still under development

-# Quickstart

 ## Create a new workspace